primeroIMS/primero/jmeter/README.md

 need to follow the [installation instructions](http://jmeter.apache.org/usermanual/get-started.html#install).

+You will also need the [`jmeter-plugins`](http://jmeter-plugins.org/home/) library to enhance things a bit.
+Try a package or install it manually.

 ## Running tests
 You can specify parameters (they are called *properties* in the JMeter lingo) at the command line when running JMeter to tell it which host you want